F41zK4r1m/HackTheBox/Pilgrimage.md

 ## Privlege Escalation:

-I started to check for priv esc vectors manually & I observed:
+To search for privilege escalation vectors manually, I made the following observations:
 ```
 - Emily may not run sudo on pilgrimage.
 - No schedule jobs are running.
 - No SUID/SGID Binaries, which would help in priv esc.
 ```

-I then uploaded a pspy binary to check for the running processes & found a bash script: 'malwarescan.sh', which I assume is being used to check the uploaded files on website for the malwares.
+Next, I uploaded a pspy binary to check for running processes.
+During the process, I discovered a bash script named malwarescan.sh, which I assume is used to scan uploaded files on the website for malware.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/fa741d4d-4b8e-4c3b-bb04-4951ad922310)

-The good thing is that this file is owned by root & we have a read permission to it:
+The noteworthy aspect is that this file is owned by root, and we have read permissions for it.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/77f2e640-af9e-4ae7-ab92-5e3ba15083d4)

-Content of the script is:
+The content of the script is as follows:

 ```bash
 #!/bin/bash